You know your landing pages are a crucial cog in the conversion funnel.

 As soon as you land on the company’s site, you’re told that you’re “literally minutes away from having a landing page campaign up & running on the web.”

-Right from the start, it’s clear that the platform’s focus is helping users launch pages quickly and easily.
+Right from the start, it’s clear that the platform’s focus is helping subscribers launch pages quickly and easily.

 It doesn’t claim to offer state-of-the-art features (because it doesn’t), but at this price point, it’s a great deal.
 Plus, the company uses a modern, matte design concept for many of their designs.

 This feels trendy and unique — so it’s not immediately obvious that these pages are made from a template.
-No other landing page services I reviewed allow users to replicate this modern design type, making it a feature that’s unique to PageWiz.
+No other landing page service I reviewed allows subscribers to replicate this modern design type, making it a feature that’s unique to PageWiz.

 From there, the service includes a user-friendly visual editor, plus unlimited A/B testing for all of its plans.